A Few Tips on Using Public Toilets in France

 ‘Women’ could be F for Femmes or D for Dames; ‘Men’ could be H for Hommes or M for Monsieur.

 Flushing This is not as straight forward as in the U.S., to say the least.
 Look up to see if there is a cord to pull, or look down to see if there is a foot pedal to push.
 If there is a metal knob on top of the tank, pull it.
-If the knob is split, push one of the sides down to flush.
+Or push it.
 There might be a metal button on the wall or it might be a large flat white panel that’s split into two, a big side and a small side, and you are meant to push the one that corresponds to the… er… job: the little side gives you a little flush, and the big side… well you get the idea.
 In case you were wondering, it’s a water saving measure.

 Out on the Town In France it is not considered a public right to use the john.
 In practical terms this means you can’t just waltz into a café or bar and use the facilities; they expect you to actually buy something for the privilege, which makes it awkward.
 Here’s my approach (which admittedly works best for women): Head straight up to the barman, do the usual ‘Bonjour Monsieur’ with a hopeful smile, and say that you realize that the toilettes are generally reserved for clients, but does he think he could make a petite exception?
 These are the magic words.